-Why does everyone buy a Lamborghini while hyping about Tesla?
+Why do most people buy a Lamborghini while hyping about Tesla?

-Well, it’s hard to choose one between the premiumness of Lamborghini or the real-life science fiction of Tesla, right?
+Well, it’s hard to choose one between the premiums of Lamborghini or the real-life science fiction of Tesla, right?

-Comparing Gutenberg vs Elementor feels just like this!
+Comparing Gutenberg vs Elementor or Elementor vs Gutenberg page builder plugins feels just like this!
 Both of those are the undefeated champions in their own field.

-You know, WordPress dropped it’s ancient TinyMCE editor from WordPress 5 and introduced a brand new block editor called Gutenberg.
+You know, WordPress dropped its ancient TinyMCE editor from WordPress 5 and introduced a brand new block WordPress editor called Gutenberg.
 Soon after the release, it became the talk of the town.
 But, the immense popularity of Gutenberg raises two questions.

 - Will Gutenberg replace the page builders like Elementor?

-Well, don’t start fighting!
+Well, don’t start fighting over WordPress page builders!
 We all know Gutenberg vs Elementor isn’t a fair fight.
 Users are just confused about how Gutenberg and Elementor will stack up and which one will be good for them?
 (As you landed on this page, I know you are also in this confusion!)

-So, we’ve compared the latest version of Gutenberg and Elementor.
+So, we’ve compared the latest version of Gutenberg vs Elementor.
 Get set go…

 A Quick Introduction

 Being a WordPress user, you might’ve already been familiar with both Gutenberg and Elementor.
-Still, I’m going to demonstrate a quick introduction about Gutenberg and Elementor to clear up your confusion.
+Still, I’m going to demonstrate a quick introduction about Gutenberg vs Elementor to clear up your confusion.

 What is Gutenberg?

-Gutenberg is the code name of the new block-based text editor in WordPress.
+Gutenberg is the code name of the new block editor (text-based) in the WordPress website.
 It was first introduced from WordPress 5 at WordCamp Europe in 2017 by Matt Mullenweg.
-It’s quite a powerful editor that allows you to design a beautiful content layout.
+It’s quite a powerful block editor that allows you to design a beautiful content layout.

 Well, you can design a full webpage by using the previous TinyMCE editor too.
 But, the entire webpage content lives inside a huge HTML file.